 (d) earnings in accordance with regulation 210.

-(2) The Board may temporarily keep amounts transferred to the Retirement Access Scheme for a Retirement Access Member, together with amounts transferred for other Retirement Access Members, in an account maintained for that purpose until those amounts are credited to the appropriate retirement access accounts.
+(2) The Board may temporarily keep amounts transferred to the GESB Super (Retirement Access) Scheme for a GESB Super (Retirement Access) Member, together with amounts transferred for other GESB Super (Retirement Access) Members, in an account maintained for that purpose until those amounts are credited to the appropriate retirement access accounts.

 [Regulation 208 inserted in Gazette 28 Jun 2002 p.
 3016; amended in Gazette 19 Mar 2003 p.
 839; 1 Dec 2004 p.
 5717; 13 Apr 2007 p.
-1594.]
+1594; 11 Apr 2008 p.
+1377, 1379 and 1380.]

 209. Amounts to be debited to retirement access accounts

-(1) The Board is to debit to a Retirement Access Member’s retirement access account —
+(1) The Board is to debit to a GESB Super (Retirement Access) Member’s retirement access account —

 (a) any amounts paid as benefits to, or in respect of, the Member; and

-(b) any amounts transferred to other schemes or to other superannuation funds in satisfaction of a Member’s entitlement to a benefit from the Retirement Access Scheme.
+(b) any amounts transferred to other schemes or to other superannuation funds in satisfaction of a Member’s entitlement to a benefit from the GESB Super (Retirement Access) Scheme.

-(2) The Board may debit to a Retirement Access Member’s retirement access account —
+(2) The Board may debit to a GESB Super (Retirement Access) Member’s retirement access account —

 (a) administrative costs to the extent that they have not been taken into account in the determination of earning rates under regulation 216; and